ravelox/wotlwedu-backend/README.md

 A **docker compose** file is also available as **docker-compose.compose.yaml**.
 This file should be reviewed for the required environment variables.
 It should be noted that the compose file requires a directory **/secrets/wotlwedu-backend** to be available on the **host** machine to hold the SSL certificate and key **and** a file called **secrets.env** which will hold the initialisation for other variables such as **WOTLWEDU_JWT_SECRET**.
 When you have the Docker container image created, you can use the compose file to start a container:
-`docker compose -f docker-compose.compose.yaml up -d` This creates 2 containers.
-1 for the mariadb and 1 for the **wotlwedu-backend** instance.
+`docker compose -f docker-compose.compose.yaml up -d` This creates 2 containers when using MariaDB with Sequelize: one for the database and one for the **wotlwedu-backend** instance.
 See docs/codebase_overview.md for a project overview.